 Students will take a full-semester academic courseload with a focus on Russian language, culture, and society.
 All students will take an intensive Russian language class at their appropriate level for which they will earn two HWS course credits.
 Students will also select a Russian language elective and, if desired, an English language elective.
 There are opportunities for fieldwork in some areas (such as archaeology and environmental studies) and for service learning, both on a credit and a non-credit basis.

 For more detail on courses offered, please visit the PDF listing of courses offered here.

 This program is designed for students with a major or minor in Russian Area Studies or those who desire to improve their Russian language skills.
 The program can also serve students interested in development, social change, international relations, anthropology, and folklore.

 This program is open to all juniors and seniors in good academic and social standing with a minimum GPA of 3.0.
 In addition, applicants must have completed two years of college-level Russian or the equivalent with a GPA of 3.0.
 Three years of college-level Russian study are recommended for those who are interested in service-learning as part of their Russian experience.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

-Note: due to the timing of the academic calendar on the Russia program, seniors participating in the spring semester may not be able to return in time for commencement on the HWS campus.
+Note: due to the timing of the academic calendar at ASPA, seniors participating in the spring semester may not be able to return in time for commencement on the HWS campus.

 All students will participate in a two-day orientation program in Moscow that will include a variety of cultural activities and local tours.
 Once students arrive in Barnaul, ASPA staff will organize visits to areas of local and regional interest, and excursions to other regions of the country may be offered.
 Excursion destinations may include the Altai Mountains, Novosibirsk, Biysk, Chenal, and sites in and around Barnaul.